sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 1. In the Test Window, double-click the **Test_RetrieveAppointments_WhenMoreThanOneAppointments_InitsCorrectly** to open it.

-1. In the previous exercise, the stack trace of the failing test showed you that the `Assert.IsNotNull` on line 83 failed.
+1. In the previous exercise, the stack trace of the failing test showed you that the `Assert.IsNotNull` on line 83 of HomeViewModelTests.cs failed.
 Go to line 83 by pressing **Ctrl+G**, entering **83** and pressing enter.
 This takes you to the following failing assertion.

     ```csharp
     Assert.IsNotNull(homeviewModel.Appointments);